frontend/toolbox/assets/components/doc/tasks.md

 $ gulp test:regression:references
 ````

-them, you can launch the test :
+then, you can launch the test :

 ````bash
 $ gulp test:regression